-Detail information for grouped events is shown in the following table.
-You can check the box for Enable log to enable the grouped events.
-All default values are enabled (checked).
+Detailed information for grouped events is shown in the following table.
+You can check the Enable log box to enable event groups.
+By default all the values are enabled (checked).
 The log for system events can be seen in Status > System Log.